CanonicalLtd/maas-docs/en/nodes-add.md

 !!!
 Note:

-    MAAS runs built-in commissioning scripts during the enlistment phase so that when you commission a node, any customized commissioning scripts you add will have access to data collected during enlistment.
+    MAAS runs built-in commissioning scripts during the enlistment phase so that when you commission a node, any customised commissioning scripts you add will have access to data collected during enlistment.
 Follow the link above for more information about commissioning and commission scripts.